-The government cooperated with the UNHCR and other humanitarian organizations in assisting more than 3,500 refugees, asylum seekers, and others of concern, including former Angolan refugees.
-During the year authorities granted refugee status to 10 persons.
-The government held newly arrived refugees and asylum seekers, except for children joining refugee parents, in the Center for Illegal Immigrants in Francistown until the Refugee Advisory Committee, a governmental body whose chairperson is the district commissioner of Francistown, made a status recommendation.
+The government cooperated with UNHCR and other humanitarian organizations in assisting more than 2,500 refugees, asylum seekers, and others of concern, including former Angolan refugees.
+The government held newly arrived refugees and asylum seekers, except for children joining refugee parents, in the Center for Illegal Immigrants in Francistown until the Refugee Advisory Committee, a governmental body, made a status recommendation.
+The committee met at least four times during the year.
 UNHCR representatives participated in advisory committee meetings as observers and technical advisers.
-Persons who received refugee status were transferred to the Dukwe Refugee Camp.
-Authorities allowed refugee applicants who were unsuccessful in obtaining asylum to remain at Dukwe if they wished, pending deportation or voluntary repatriation.
+During the year authorities approved refugee status for 12 individuals and transferred them to the Dukwi Refugee Camp.
+Authorities allowed refugee applicants who were unsuccessful in obtaining asylum to remain at Dukwi if they wished, pending deportation or voluntary repatriation.